alex-butucea/deicerframework/src/Deicer/Query/README.md

 [Wikipedia Article on Command Query Separation][0]

 Queries are designed to be single-responsibility data access objects to promote separation of concern in your application's data access layer.
-There are three abstract query classes available, distinguished by the selection API they provide:
+There are four abstract query classes available, distinguished by the selection API they provide:

 - `Deicer\Query\AbstractInvariableQuery` - Fetch models using a fixed selection algorithm
+- `Deicer\Query\AbstractIdentifiedQuery` - Use integer based ID selection to fetch models
-- `Deicer\Query\AbstractSlugizedQuery` - Use slug/ID based selection to fetch models
+- `Deicer\Query\AbstractSlugizedQuery` - Use slug based selection to fetch models
 - `Deicer\Query\AbstractParameterizedQuery` - Retrieve models using a set of key, value parameters

 ## Implementation
-Extend one of the above abstract classes based on the selection algorithm required to fetch models from a data store.
+Extend one of the above abstract classes based on the required selection algorithm to fetch models from a data store.

 ### Invariable Queries